KMJ-007/streams/content/thoughts/Advanced Deepweb crawler.md

 plz write a blog if you end up doing this, will be helpful to the other people

-also real time wasm demo will be cool
+also real time wasm demo will be cool, vector db and visualization with playable graphs